Unknown rocks would have made the earth habitable billions of years ago

 Korenaka and Miyazaki now argue that during Hadian’s time, rocks that do not exist today reacted with water.
 Liquid According to geochemical processes, when the Earth’s atmosphere was 100,000 times larger Carbon dioxide Than today.

 Laws ThermodynamicsFluid dynamics and that Body And some Chemistry Atmospheres of the Earth’s interior are built by Hadian’s modeling Equations According to two geologists, it seems that especially concentrated rocks saved the earth from hell with a temperature of over 200 degrees Celsius.
-Minerals Belongs to the large family of pyroxenes – from the Greek language ⁇ (Fire) and ⁇ (Stranger): “Stranger to the Fire” -, Silicates Common elements Volcanic rocks And metamorphic species exist on Earth today.
+Minerals Belongs to the large family of pyroxenes – from the Greek language ⁇ (Fire) and ⁇ (Stranger): “Stranger to the Fire” -, Silicates Ignition and metamorphosis are common components of rocks found on Earth today.

-These exotic rocks that do not exist now are particularly fertile வெளிமம் These types of rocks ( Pyroxanites) Had to react with CO2 Giving carbonate.
+These exotic rocks that do not exist now are particularly fertile வெளிமம் We also need to close our planet, which, according to researchers, gives it a dark green color, and these types of rocks (pyroxenites) must react with CO.2 Giving carbonate.

 The formation of carbonates made it possible to remove large amounts of carbon dioxide from the atmosphere, which is found in the form.
 Limestone Deposited after Hadian Ancient oceansThis is not new and geologists have been considering it for a long time.